 - Knox WKVI FM (99.3)

-The School Status module on the upper right corner of the school web page will also be updated as soon as any changes are made to the school day.
-Check the Stop Light for details:
+The school status module in the upper-right corner of the school website's homepage will also be updated as soon as any changes are made to the school day.
+Check the stoplight for details:

 Driver Bus Number Yvette Battleday 15-1 Steve Bos 14-2 Bob Clark 13-2 Patricia Clark 13-1 Stacy DeYoung 15-2 Joy Dunlap 19-2 Starlia Marks 19-1 Stephanie Mendoza 17-1 Tammy Moser 18-1 Jennifer Nagle 17-2 Sarah Notaro 18-2 Michael Schultz 16-3 Earl Werner 11-1 Pam Williams 16-2 Sandra Wood 14-1

 South Central is always looking for substitute bus drivers.
 Please call the corporation office at (219) 767-2263 for more information.